-Dean Tatam Reeves concentrates on painting the landscape of southeast Alberta, mainly in the Cypress Hills region.
+Dean Tatam Reeves concentrates on painting the landscape of southeast Alberta, mainly in the Cypress Hills and Milk River regions.
 It is an area rich in grassland imagery and cultural heritage, with its historic ranches, sweeping panoramas and sheltered river environments.

 His work is produced on location, year-round, where the artist can directly observe and record unique landscape views and the effects of ever-changing qualities of light on the subject.
 Dean uses soft pastel as a medium, as he enjoys a direct approach and the vibrant colour, especially when applied to paper prepared with a tinted, sanded surface.
 With this medium he seeks to combine drawing and painting to effectively express a specific sense of place, light, atmosphere and movement in the landscape.